wintertee/speit-moodle-spider/README.md

 - Make a copy of `config/conf.exemple.py` and rename it as `conf.py`

-- Edit the `config/conf.py` with your personal infos.
+- Edit the `config/conf.py` with your personal info.

 ## Usage